 Don’t Take Our Word For It

-One of our most prominent competitors, Uponor PEX published a cost study evaluating a 4-story, 91-unit hotel.
-Their own cost analysis found that CPVC materials would cost 50% lower than their own PEX system.
-Not only was CPVC the lowest material cost option – but Uponor themselves found that by using CPVC in the units, the contractor could save nearly $2500 in material costs.
+One of our most prominent competitors, Uponor PEX, published a cost study evaluating a 4-story, 91-unit hotel.
+Their own cost analysis found that CPVC materials would cost 50% less than their own PEX system.
+Not only was CPVC the lowest material cost option, but Uponor themselves found that the contractor could save nearly $2500 in material costs by using CPVC in the units.

 Source: Uponor, Inc. “TimeMaterialsLogic_Hotel_CompareS_P758_0714”